Astros vs. Cardinals Player Props Betting Odds

-Player props are listed for Alex Bregman and Paul Goldschmidt, among others, when the Houston Astros visit the St. Louis Cardinals at Busch Stadium on Tuesday at 7:45 PM ET.
+Paul Goldschmidt and Alex Bregman are two of the top players with prop bets available when the St. Louis Cardinals and the Houston Astros square off at Busch Stadium on Wednesday (at 7:45 PM ET).

 Bet on this matchup or its props with BetMGM!